mli77/fourier/README.md

 # Fourier series decomposition of stock prices
-Click on the button to laucnh the notebook in Google Collab.
+Click on the Fourier_decomposition_of_stock_prices.ipynb file, then on the button to laucnh the notebook in Google Collab.